 “The 70/30 split does not always work,” said Robert Kimball, noting it has been a long time since he had seen the finance committee and the town manager take different positions on the budget before Town Meeting.

-He noted the budget as proposed cuts out a badly needed part time animal control officer, and said the extra $162,000 from the veterans’ reimbursements could have been used to reinstate needed programs in the police and fire departments.
+He noted the budget as proposed cuts out a badly needed part time animal control officer, and said the extra $162,000 from the veterans’ reimbursements could have been used to reinstate needed programs in the and departments.

 “I fought for years to put on a part time dog officer,” commented Robert Salvo, saying the present officer works 24 hours a day, and needs time off.
 “I hope we can add it in by the October Town Meeting,” he said.